vedtam/home_bot/README.md

 To learn more about this NLTK check this book/guide: [NLTK Guide](http://www.nltk.org/book)

-### You are welcome to contribute and move the Home Bot further
+### You are welcome to contribute and move the Home Bot project further

+#

 ### Functions this bot does